 What brings me now into the public health domain is that I came to understand the limits of what a bedside nurse can do.
 Although I love having that personal interaction with patients, I'm only helping one person at a time.
 With public health, you can help so many more people than you can moving from bedside to bedside.

-We've known for years that someone simply having access into our medical systems can improve overall health.
+We've known for years that simply having access to medical systems can improve health.
 But the way our system is set up right now, many people are shut out of the system.

 Which areas of public health are you interested in most?
 Have you had a favorite course or subject in the MPH program so far?

 It's kind of hard to single one course out as a favorite, every class has been amazing.
 I love being able to go to the Zoom sessions and connect with people all over the country who have different viewpoints and expertise than me.
 It really is amazing.
 I have enjoyed the policy classes, and the environmental health classes, and one where we discussed developmental origins of health.
 What I especially like is the way that the courses build on each other.